EPCCed/2021-01-14-archer2-developers-online/_episodes/04-submission.md

 > > {: .output}
 > >
 > > (4) A `--partition` must be specified, and a `--qos` must be specifed.
 An
-> >     error will be generate at the point of submission if either is omitted.
+> >     error will be generated at the point of submission if either is
+> >     omitted.
 > {: .solution}
 {: .challenge}